 Brief Overview of Chapter 7 Process

 The Chapter 7 bankruptcy process can be complex and it is advisable to contact a bankruptcy attorney prior to filing.
-Sims Law, PLLC offers flexible payment options to get your Chapter 7 case moving.
+Sims Bankruptcy Law offers flexible payment options to get your Chapter 7 case moving.

 First you will meet with your bankruptcy attorney to discuss your options related to your debts and income.